• Skip to primary navigation

 • Honey-To sweeten the frosting.

-• Vanilla-This adds a little bit of flavor to the frosting.
+• Vanilla extract-This adds a little bit of flavor to the frosting.

 • Arrowroot-This helps thicken the frosting so it does not run too thin.